modcomlearning/CyberTestSystem/README.md

  Run your Flask App.
  Access  http://127.0.0.1:5000/signin

- The Application has 2 user Account: Admin and User <br>
+ The Application has 2 user Account: Admin and User Roles<br>
  Admins can only View Messages and Users can Only Add a Message. <br>

  Login Credentials